bem/bem-react/REFERENCE.md

 ### wrap

-This method helps to wrap current component to the another component, DOM element or any other combination of this types.
+This method helps to wrap current component to another component, DOM element or any other combination of them.
 The `wrap` gets current React component as a first argument.

 ``` js
 import { decl } from 'bem-react-core';